 A flamboyant arcade champion whose record-setting feats in Donkey Kong became the center of a high-stakes gaming controversy.

-Billy Mitchell embodied the golden age of competitive arcade gaming, a figure in a red tie and confident swagger who became the public face of video game high scores.
-In the 1980s and '90s, he was a genuine phenom, setting legendary records on games like Donkey Kong and Pac-Man that were documented in publications like Twin Galaxies' scoreboard.
-His persona was amplified by appearances in documentaries like 'The King of Kong: A Fistful of Quarters,' where he was portrayed as the arrogant rival to everyman Steve Wiebe.
-This fame, however, unraveled in 2018 when Twin Galaxies, the official scorekeeper, stripped Mitchell of his Donkey Kong records after an investigation concluded he used emulated software, not an original arcade machine.
-Mitchell has vehemently denied the allegations and sued for defamation.
-His story is a complex saga of undeniable early skill, self-crafted celebrity, and a lasting debate over authenticity in the digital age.
+Billy Mitchell set world records on Donkey Kong and Pac-Man in the 1980s and '90s, documented by Twin Galaxies' scoreboard.
+He appeared in the documentary 'The King of Kong: A Fistful of Quarters' as the arrogant rival to Steve Wiebe.
+In 2018, Twin Galaxies stripped Mitchell of his Donkey Kong records after an investigation concluded he used emulated software rather than an original arcade machine.
+Mitchell denied the allegations and sued for defamation.
+His saga combines undeniable early skill, self-crafted celebrity, and a lasting debate over authenticity in competitive gaming.

 1965–1980